rhitwiksaha/rhitwiksaha/README.md

 ### About Me:

-- 🎓 I am currently a senior undergraduate at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
+- 🎓 I am currently a Computer Science and Engineering Senior Undergraduate at <a href="https://www.iitbhu.ac.in/"> IIT (BHU) - Varanasi </a>
-- 👨‍ I like to solve real life problems and interested in competitive programming
+- 👨‍ I like to solve Real Life Problems and interested in Competitive Programming.
-- 💻 I am a Full Stack/Software Developer enthusiast
+- 💻 I am a Software Engineering enthusiast.
-- ⚡ I am looking to collaborate with people and enhance my skills as a developer
+- ⚡ I am looking to collaborate with people and enhance my skills as an engineer.

 ---